savonet/liquidsoap/ROADMAP.md

 - refine video support in order to have next liquidshop running on Liquidsoap (dogfooding)
+- native RTMP support (and ensure that HLS output is easy to use)
+- live switch with ffmpeg encoded content
+- update the Liquidsoap book
 - switch to immutable content for frames (#2364)
   - frame should be changed to extensible arrays (a bit like `Strings`) instead of filling a buffer